Control in Surface Atomic Structure of Heterogeneous Catalysts: Fundamental Understanding of Surface Reaction on Solid Surface

-Heterogeneous reaction occurs at the interface of liquid/gas and solid.
+Heterogeneous reaction occurs at the interface of liquid/gas medium and solid catalyst.
 The property of solid surface is very important to control activity, selectivity, and long-term stability of the catalytic reaction.
 The geometry and electronic structure of the surface affects the catalytic property.
-The surface can be modulated in a rational way by nano-structure control, and the synthesized well-defined nano-catalysts can be used to elucidate the fundamental principals of heterogeneous reactions.
+The surface can be modulated in a rational way by nano-structure control, and the well-defined nano-catalysts can be used to elucidate the fundamental principals of heterogeneous reactions.

 Platinum (Pt) is a king of the catalysts.
 It is the most widely used material for various catalytic reactions, such as exhaust treatment or hydrogen fuel cells.
 However, the high cost and rarity of Pt metal often hinder market expansion.
 The form of 3~5 nm sized Pt nanoparticles are typically used as catalysts, with more than a half of Pt metal atoms occluded inside the nanoparticles.
 The Pt use can be minimized by exposing all the Pt metal atoms at the surface of supports.
 Additionally, the control of Pt atom arrangement at the surface, e.g. isolated versus neighbored, can modulate the selectivity while maximizing the activity.